 Here on the Carolina coast we even have a grass, centipede, that is environmentally friendly.
 Not only does centipede not require nitrogen fertilizer, it does not like it.
 It also requires very little mowing.
 The water that runs off my driveway is filtered before it even enters the portion of the White Oak River behind my home.

-While city dwellers often depend on others to take care of their needs, many people in the suburbs learn to take care of many things themselves.
+While city dwellers often depend on others to take care of their needs, many people in the suburbs learn to take care of many things themselves or their neighbors help them.

 The arguments that Elisabeth presents remind me of the strained logic of vegetarians who believe that we should plow up all our grasslands and grow grain.
 They ignore the fact that much of the world's land is better off as grassland.
 If you plant grains on grasslands, you will destroy the ecosystem.